Examining ASP.NET 2.0's Membership, Roles, and Profile - Part 2

 Introduction

-ASP.NET 2.0's membership service provides a framework for managing user accounts.
+In Part 1 of this article series we saw how ASP.NET's membership service provides a framework for managing user accounts.
 The framework is composed of a

-Membership class with a bevy of methods that can be used to create, delete, modify, retrieve, and authenticate
+class with a bevy of methods that can be used to create, delete, modify, retrieve, and authenticate

 users.
 Since every developer's needs are different, a concrete membership framework would be virtually useless except for

-new, simple projects.
-Thankfully the Membership class is designed using the provider model, meaning
+class is designed using the provider model, meaning

 that the membership framework's actual implementation can be customized.
 ASP.NET ships with two membership providers -

-SqlMembershipProvider and ActiveDirectoryMembershipProvider - and you can build your own, if needed.
+- and you can build your own, if needed.

-work with the roles service, and see how to use the LoginView Web control to show information based on the logged in user's role.
+In this article we will examine ASP.NET's role service.
+We'll start by seeing how to setup and configure the roles service on a website, along with how to base authorization rules using roles.
+In addition, we'll look at how to programmatically work with the roles service, and see how to use the LoginView Web control to show information based on the logged in user's role.
+Read on to learn more!

 In order to have your website support roles you first need to have your site provide user accounts.
 These accounts could be

-serialized in the database through the SqlMembershipProvider, or stored in an Active Directory.
+serialized in the database through the SqlMembershipProvider , or stored in an Active Directory.
 Regardless,

 membership service, please take a moment to read Part 1 of